 – The Lmartin Community has also been exploring and implementing albeit in a small way the collection, documentation, storage, preservation and propagation of the original Lmartin people way biodiversity with the overall intention of mitigating

+further distortion and erosion/disappearance of the culture.
 The aim is for the restoration of culture in the various segments of the Lmartin community.
 By so doing result in the acceptance/recognition of a proud culturally distinct and resilient community that can thrive in harmony with the dominant community.

 Some of the problems facing the Lmartin Community are